lifehackjim/roboflow_gap/docs/task_types.md

 ### Pros

-1. Easy to Set Up: Simpler and need less computing power.
+1. Easy to Set Up: Simpler and needs less computing power.
 2. Very Useful: Handy in a wide range of fields, from healthcare to enhancing smartphone capabilities.
 3. Great for Simple Images: Shines when images have one main subject, like a singular cat or a lone tree.